 The process of reversing a Roth IRA conversion is known as recharacterization.
 It needs to be completed by the last date, including extensions, for filing or refiling your prior-year tax return, which is typically on or about October 15.
 You can generally recharacterize all or a portion of what you converted.
 And if you change your mind again, assets that you recharacterize to a traditional IRA can be reconverted to a Roth IRA in the next tax year after the conversion or 30 days after the recharacterization, whichever is later.

-Consider the following simple hypothetical example of an investor who recharacterized because his Roth IRA balance declined after he converted.
-Richard, looking to take advantage of the potential benefits of a Roth IRA in retirement, converted $50,000 from his traditional IRA to a Roth IRA on March 1.
-He paid the $12,500 tax on the conversion when he filed his taxes on April 15.
+Richard, looking to take advantage of the potential benefits of a Roth IRA in retirement, converted $50,000 from his traditional IRA to a Roth IRA on March 1 of year 1.
+He planned to pay $12,500 in federal income tax on the conversion (he’s in the 25% bracket) when he files his taxes.

-Richard’s investments in his Roth IRA were down to $30,000 by the end of July of the following year.
+Richard filed and paid the tax before the usual deadline of April 15 in year 2, but the value of the investments in his Roth IRA were down to $30,000 by the end of July of that year.
 Because his tax liability would have been less if he had converted then, Richard decided to recharacterize his conversion to a traditional IRA on August 1, before the October deadline.
-He processed the transaction with his broker and filed an amended tax return to exclude the initial $50,000 conversion as income.
+He processed the transaction with his broker and filed an amended tax return to exclude the initial $50,000 conversion from his reported income for year 1.

-When he was eligible, in September, and with the help of his broker, he reconverted his traditional IRA, which in the interim had increased in value to $35,000, to a Roth IRA.
+When he was eligible, on September 1, and with the help of his broker, he reconverted his traditional IRA, which in the interim had increased in value to $35,000, to a Roth IRA.
 This reconverted value will be included in his tax return, with an estimated tax of $8,750.
 Even though the account value has risen somewhat from the low point of $30,000, the recharacterization may still save him $3,750, or 30% of the tax cost of his initial conversion.

 Using recharacterization as a strategy